There's a lot to consider when searching for the best monitor for racing games, particularly when you start to delve deep into the specs.

 Best monitor for racing games

-Arguably one of the best monitors for F1 22, this Gigabyte AORUS FI32U looks to be a top display for racing, especially as it comes with two HDMI 2.1 ports which are necessary for gaming on the next-gen consoles in 4K at 120Hz.
+Arguably one of the best monitors for F1, this Gigabyte AORUS FI32U looks to be a top display for racing, especially as it comes with two HDMI 2.1 ports which are necessary for gaming on the next-gen consoles in 4K at 120Hz.

 What we also like about this monitor is its impressive 1ms response time which should help you time your braking to perfection, allowing you to shave a few tenths off your best lap.

-All in all, we feel the Gigabyte AORUS FI32U is well worth considering, particularly if you're looking for a slightly larger screen.
+All in all, we feel this Gigabyte monitor is well worth considering, particularly if you're looking for a slightly larger screen.

 The LG Ultragear is packed with technology and features that make it ideal for gaming.
 For example, it comes with NVIDIA G-Sync to reduce screen tearing and stuttering for a far smoother racing experience.